Spy Hunt: Plot

 In Milan, Catherine Uilven, an agent for the legitimate democratic government of an unnamed Central European country, conceals top secret microfilm in the collar of one of two circus panthers that are being transported by train to be taken to America.
 Steve Quain, an American stranded in Europe without money, has taken the job of accompanying the panthers so he can get back to America.
-Unaware of the microfilm, but attracted to Uilven whom he meets briefly when she poses as a reporter, he is in the final car of the freight train with the panthers when saboteurs, in the pay of the usurping government, detach it from the train in Switzerland.
+Unaware of the microfilm, but attracted to Uilven whom he meets briefly when she poses as a reporter, he is in the final car of the freight train with the caged panthers when saboteurs, in the pay of the usurping government, detach it from the train in Switzerland.
 The car is derailed and crashes, injuring Quain and freeing the panthers.

 Quain awakens from concussion in a small mountain hotel run by a non-practicing doctor, Dr Stahl.
 News quickly spreads about the panthers, and several shady characters descend on the hotel, including Uilven, a man claiming to be a game hunter, a man claiming to be an artist, and a man claiming to be a reporter, as well as troops from the Swiss army.
 When Quain disturbs one of the men threatening Uilven, he knocks the man out, and he and Uilven team up.
 One of the troops is killed by a panther.
 One of the panthers is killed, but it is not the one with the microfilm.
 The hotel's guests all venture out at night, hunting for the remaining panther.